 Jim Crow was a legitimized and even legalized anti-black racism which relegated African Americans not only as second-class citizens but designated them into a “way of life” by White Americans who had the right to be discriminatory.

 (Jim Crow is a fictional name caricatured of a “clumsy, dimwitted black slave singing a tune called ‘jump Jim Crow’ in Louisville, Kentucky.”
 It was a creation of a White actor, Thomas Dartmouth “Daddy” Rice donned with blackface, and who staged jokes and songs in the typical accent of slave dialect.)

 From church to the state, educational institutions at all levels to active civic groups, newspapers to politicians, all geared up under one belief that Whites were the Chosen people of God.
 Blacks lack morality and civilized behavior.

 Blacks were cursed to be servants, and culturally and intellectually inferior.
-Ministers and theologians warned of any social integration with the Blacks including sexual relationship as that would produce a mongrel race.
-That could result in a change of the American character.
+Ministers and theologians warned of any social integration with the Blacks including sexual relationships as that would produce a mongrel race.
+That could result in a change in the American character.
 New terms were created for Blacks like niggers, coons, and darkies.

 It is a long list of customized Jim Crows laws and social behaviors expected from the Blacks towards the White population which reveals how discriminatory, unethical and cruel nature of these practices were against a segment of humanity with darker skin.